 For those who want to learn even more, my friend Dan Lorenz and I have a comprehensive online course teaching you how to get started with blood flow restriction training.

 We cover the history, science, application, and many ways we use BFR for injury rehabilitation, training, and recovery.
-Plus, we go into way more detail on how to pick the best BFR cuffs to sue.
+Plus, we go into much more detail on how to choose the best BFR cuffs.